PRIVATE FIRST CLASS JOHN FRANKLIN KAVANEWSKY; U.S. ARMY

 PFC J.F.
 KAVANEWSKY WOUNDED IN BELGIUM

 Private First Class John F. Kavanewsky, son of Mr. and Mrs. Peter Kavanewsky of 21 Third Street, who was wounded in Belgium on November 18, is now convalescing in a hospital in England and expects to continue recuperation at a rehabilitation center in the near future.
-PFC Kavanewsky and two buddies were preparing for a rest period behind the battle lines when they were struck by enemy fire, according to letters he has sent his parents.
-His injuries included wounds to the chest, neck and shoulders and it was necessary for him to undergo an operation.
+PFC Kavanewsky and two buddies were preparing for a rest period behind the battle lines when they were struck by enemy fire, according to letters he had sent his parents.
+His injuries included wounds to the chest, neck, and shoulders, and it was necessary for him to undergo an operation.

 Buried in Our Lady Queen of Peace Cemetery, 10941 Southern Boulevard,

-Royal Palm Beach, Florida.
+.
 John Paul Section, Block Section E, Niche 16B.
-Photo from findagrave.com.
+Photo from FindAGrave.com.

 END